TidierOrg/TidierPlots.jl/README.md

 <img src="/assets/logo.png" align="right" style="padding-left:10px;" width="150"/>

 ## What is TidierPlots.jl?
-TidierPlots.jl is a 100% Julia implementation of the R package ggplot in Julia.
-Powered by AlgebraOfGraphics.jl, Makie.jl, and Julia’s extensive meta-programming capabilities, TidierPlots.jl is an R user’s love letter to data visualization in Julia.
+TidierPlots.jl is a 100% Julia implementation of the R package ggplot in Julia powered by [Makie.jl](https://github.com/MakieOrg/Makie.jl).

 `TidierPlots.jl` has three goals, which differentiate it from other plotting packages in Julia: